AKluger/Filmadelphia/README.md

-# Filmadelphia
+# Philmadelphia
-Project 2

 ---

 **Overview**

-A user would sign up and fill a survey that will determine a movie based on their survey responses.
+A user can sign up to create a user profile.
+This will unlock the ability to view custom maps and save favorites to their profile.
 A map of Philadelphia is populated with film locations where scenes from the movie were shot, as well as accompanying movie trivia related to the location.
 The objective is to popularize these locations related to the movie and revitalize the city through local tourism by suggesting nearby restaurants, cafes and other venues.

 ---